-The outfall structure will include a velocity barrier which meets the requirements of Section 5.4 - Velocity Barriers in the 2011 NMFS Anadromous Salmonid Passage Facility Design (NMFS 2011) to prevent all fish species and life stages from entering the pipeline.
+The outfall structure will include a velocity barrier which meets the requirements of Section 5.4 - Velocity Barriers in the 2011 NMFS Anadromous Salmonid Passage Facility Design (NMFS 2011) to prevent all fish species and life stages from entering the tailrace.
 The barrier structure will be designed to meet NMFS criteria at flows up to the ordinary high water elevation.
 During higher flows fish are seeking refuge and do not typically migrate.
 Fish exclusion specific to the species and life stages present during high flows will be evaluated during the final design.
 The structure will be designed for a minimum drop of 3-feet, 6-inches (1.06 meters).
-The outfall structure will discharge into an energy dissipation channel consisting of boulders, logs and/or woody debris to reduce erosion and scour in the East Fork Wallowa River side-channel and main channel habitats.
-The riprap is anticipated to have a maximum size of 12-inches, but the final size and details will be determined during final design.
-It is anticipated that the hydraulic energy can be dissipated in a newly constructed channel (15-25 feet long), although the improvements may extend into the lower reach of the existing side channel.
+The outfall structure will discharge into an energy dissipation channel consisting of boulders, logs and/or woody debris to reduce erosion and scour in the West Fork Wallowa River channel habitats.
+The anticipated maximum size of boulders is 12-inches, but the final size and details will be determined during final design.
+It is anticipated that the hydraulic energy can be dissipated in a newly constructed channel (10-20 feet long), although the improvements may extend into the lower reach of the existing side channel.
 No work is anticipated in the main channel.

-Once the tailrace re-route pipeline is constructed and put into operation, the existing tailrace channels, which discharge to the West Fork Wallowa River, will no longer be needed for hydroelectric operations.
-The main tailrace channel currently located on the south side of the campground road will be retained to provide stormwater management and drainage in the area.
-The braided tailrace side channels on the north side of the campground road will be retained to match surrounding contours.
+Once the tailrace realignment is constructed and put into operation, the southern main channel and abandoned portion of the northern side channel, which currently discharges to the West Fork Wallowa River, will no longer be needed for hydroelectric operations.
+The southern main tailrace channel currently located on the south side of the campground road will be retained to provide stormwater management and drainage in the area.
+The abandoned portions of the northern tailrace side channels on the north side of the campground road will be reclaimed and restored to match surrounding contours.